Friendly-Neighbourhood-Insomniac/CIE-Courses/AS_Math_Y12/14_Linear_Momentum_and_Impulse.md

-# Linear Momentum And Impulse
+# Linear Momentum and Impulse

 ## Learning Objectives
 - Explain the fundamental ideas behind Linear Momentum And Impulse as set out in the CIE syllabus.